 - Ensure that two starting points exist.
 In the Tools group, click the Trace Locations command to open the Trace Locations pane.
 Set two Starting Points to use in the trace.

-- On the Data tab, in the Tools group, click Shortest Path in the tools gallery.
+- On the Utility Network tab, in the Tools group, click Shortest Path in the tools gallery.

 Use the down arrow to browse within the tools gallery for Shortest Path.